Vyvanse: What Is the Half-Life of Vyvanse, a Popular ADHD Medication?

 A health practitioner may temporarily suspend your treatment with Vyvanse to evaluate your symptoms and overall health.
 Additionally, if you've got a kidney illness, your dosage may need to be adjusted by your physician.

-What Kind of Drug is Vyvanse?
+What Kind of Drug Is Vyvanse?

 Vyvanse is categorized as a central nervous system (CNS) stimulant drug.
 It is a controlled substance.
 You may abuse it or get hooked on drugs.
 As a result, before prescribing Vyvanse, your doctor will assess whether or not there is a risk of abuse and monitor you for signs of dependence or abuse.